urbit/UIPs/UIPS/UIP-012X.md

 ## Specification

 The `%jinx` hint is a dynamic hint accepting a timeout value and an expression.
 If the expression does not complete within the span of the timeout value, then the runtime should interrupt the process with a `bail` and slog the elapsed time to the console.
+The timeout value is specified in Urbit fracto-seconds but converted in the runtime to Unix milliseconds.

 No changes need to be made to `/sys/hoon` or Arvo.
 Vere needs to be modified in `nock.c` to handle the hint.
 The currently unused timeout mechanism in `u3m_soft` will be reactivated with the head of the hint for the timeout and the tail of the hint for the product.

-An implementation has been begun in `sigilante/jinx`.
+An implementation has been begun in `sigilante/timeout`, PR [#648](https://github.com/urbit/vere/pull/648).

 ## Backwards Compatibility